 I beefed it up with the addition of potatoes since I don’t have any pie crust on top to make sure you’re satisfied.
 (Normal pot pie should not both have crust and potatoes – period!)
 Red or white potatoes are fine; the main thing is to be sure you chop them into bite-sized pieces.

 And did I mention this is completely dairy-free?
-Another lightened up recipe thanks to the power of coconut milk.
+Another lightened-up recipe thanks to the power of coconut milk.
 If you’re allergic to coconut, just sub with another non-dairy cream option or heavy cream if you don’t mind dairy.

 Chicken Pot Pie Soup (Non-Dairy!)

-- 5 ct. red potatoes chopped small
+- 5 ct. red potatoes diced small

-- 13.5 oz. coconut milk
+- 13.5 oz. canned coconut milk

-- 1 ct. bouillon cube
+- 2 ct. bouillon cube

 - Pour in the frozen veggies and the can of coconut milk.
-Fill the empty cup with water, and pour that in.
+Fill the empty can with water, and pour that in.

-- Turn heat to low, stir in the seasoned chicken, and simmer for another 10 minutes to fully incorporate all your flavors.
-Your potatoes should be fully cooked through as well.
+- Turn heat to low, stir in the seasoned chicken, and simmer for another 10 minutes or so to fully incorporate all your flavors.
+Your potatoes should be fork-tender.